 This category is intended to represent typical transportation vehicles, which may be purchased from ANY automobile dealer.
 A generic requirement for this category is the car shall have been originally produced with seating for 4 or more people, i.e. adults or children.
 If the car was produced and sold with 2 seats on some models and 4 seats (including jump seats) on other models, the car will be classified as a Coupe and Sedan.
-Examples include Honda CRX, Ford Mustang GT 350's, Porsche, Nissan Z 2+2, etc.
+Examples include Honda CRX, Ford Mustang GT 350's, Porsche, Nissan Z 2+2, etc. Utes are exempt from seating requirements.

 A production rate of at least 500 vehicles of the same model and available from any dealer's inventory for sale to the general public is considered to meet the requirement of a production automobile.
 In keeping with this intent, the cars are aerodynamically "stone stock" with no body parts allowed which were not parts of the manufacturer's production for the series of the vehicle involved.
+No Touring or race car panels are allowed.
 All entrants running in Production classes must have pictures of the car as produced with their Log Book for certification purposes.

 The engine used shall have been available in the model of vehicle used as purchased from ANY automobile dealer.
-Modified body, body panels, spoilers, air dams, etc. intended for and as accepted or sanctioned by NASCAR, NHRA, SCCA, etc. are not permitted for use in this category unless specifically allowed.
+Modified body, body panels, spoilers, air dams, etc. intended for and as accepted or sanctioned by NASCAR, NHRA, SCCA, V8 Super car etc. are not permitted for use in this category unless specifically allowed.
 A manufacturer's part number does not necessarily imply that a part is an original, factory-installed body part.
-Both exterior and interior body panels are considered to be part of a production vehicle and shall be mounted in their original relationship to each other
+Both exterior and interior body panels are considered to be part of a production vehicle and shall be mounted in their original relationship to each other.